MrAshRhodes/tidytabs/README.md

 - If you set a personal Groq key in the Options page (Settings), that user key is used first.
 - If a user key is invalid (e.g., 401), the provider will fall back to the embedded key when available.
 - If no user key is provided, the embedded key is used automatically (when present).
+- Connection tests: testConnection intentionally does not fall back on 401 for user keys; it returns "Invalid user API key (401)".
+Fallback to the embedded key applies only during categorize operations.

 Security notes: